Hailong123-Qu/Kicad-tools/modgen/readme.md

 ![Picture](https://github.com/AdharLabs/Kicad-tools/raw/master/modgen/modgenui.PNG)

-**Dependency: This works on Python 2.7 and Higher version only (For Ubuntu/Debian Linux Need to install python-tk package)**
+**Dependency: This works on Python 2.6 and Higher version only (For Ubuntu/Debian Linux Need to install python-tk and python-ttk package)**
+ - Thanks to V Ram for the Python 2.6 tip on Ubuntu older versions

 Designed By
 -----------